jdeta/jdeta/README.md

 <br/>

 ### About Me ☕
-- Currently, I work as a Technical Support Engineer at Duo Security.
-In my free time, I've been working on a project to learn more about working with SQL databases, a better understanding of object-oriented programming, and design patterns.
+- Currently, I work as a Application Engineer at Duo Security.
+I'm currently working on a web application that automatically assigns chores and notifies you via slack.
+This app is being developed with a TDD approach.
 - My interests include home theater, mechanical keyboards, homelabbing, fitness, flashlights, and programming.

 - After my current project, I'm interested in contributing to open-source projects that help improve accessibility.